- $500.00 – $1200.00

 - $347.00 – $532.00

 - $60.00 – $69.00

-BuyBrakes.com is on a mission to get you the right big brake kits and repair parts for the right price.
-Regardless of the vehicle you drive or the way you like to drive it, we’ve got the best kit and parts brands money can buy.
+BuyBrakes.com is on a mission to get you the right big brake kit repair parts and rotor rings for the right price.
+Regardless of the vehicle you drive or the way you like to drive it, we’ve got the best repair parts and rotor ring brands money can buy.
 Buy from us for the:

-Yes!
-A big brake kit can improve your braking performance with shorter stops and less fade, increase the durability of your brakes, and enhance the appearance of your vehicle.
-For more information, please refer to this guide.
+A big brake kit is definitely worth it if you are looking to improve your braking performance with shorter stops and less fade, and to increase the durability of your brakes.

 A big brake kit with two-piece rotors can last considerably longer than a typical OEM kit with one-piece cast iron rotors, due to increased braking surface area and improved heat management.
 Factors such as street vs. track use, or highway vs. city driving, can also affect how long brake rotors will last and how rapidly brake pads will wear.
 Learn more about brake pad wear in this guide, and how long brake rotors should last in this guide.